ludovicschwartz/Crystal_Clear_old/README.md

   year = {2017},
   url = {https://arxiv.org/abs/1612.01840}

+The latest model is available on a webapp on the following link : https://crystalclear.staraurryon.com/ Big thanks to my brother [StarAurryon](https://github.com/StarAurryon) for helping me on creating this webapp.
+Feel free to test the model and if you get interesting results, I would be thrilled to hear about them.

 The pipeline is the following :

 - Take as input an audio file
 - Generate the stft of this file
 - Take the spectrogram as an img and cut it in square image
+- There are two pipelines here called the `image_pipeline` and `tensor_pipeline` depending on how you perform this.
 - Pass those images to the model (a Unet) which will upscale them
 - Update the stft of the audio file with the new spectrogram
 - Create the reconstructed audio file with inverse stft